dtquai/triton-in-docker/README.md

-# triton-in-docker
+## Triton Notebook

-Docker image distribution repository of Triton language by OpenAI with Jupyter notebooks
+Docker image distribution repository of Triton language by OpenAI with Jupyter notebooks.